Skip to main content

 Person lying awake at night with anxiety — sleep and mental health connection

-Hyperarousal — a core symptom of both anxiety and insomnia — keeps the nervous system in a vigilant state that prevents sleep onset and maintenance.
+Anxiety + Insomnia Hyperarousal keeps the nervous system in a vigilant state that prevents sleep onset and maintenance

 Person meditating in morning light — sleep hygiene and mental health recovery

-Morning light exposure within 10 minutes of waking anchors the circadian rhythm — directly reducing both insomnia severity and daytime anxiety scores.
+Recovery Strategy Morning light within 10 minutes of waking anchors circadian rhythm — reducing both insomnia severity and anxiety scores

 5 Mental Health Conditions: How Sleep Affects Each One